graycenw/academic-kickstart/content/post/Lampreys-Everywhere-a-Synopsis-and-Commentary-on-1987-Cinema-Classic-The-Lost-Boys/index.md

 ![Woman kissing a rat](rat_kiss.png)

 Eventually they get to Dianne Wiest’s dad’s house, which is their new home.
-The grandpa has a terrifying taxidermy room and extreme reverence for TV Guide but no actual TV.
+The grandpa has a terrifying taxidermy room and extreme reverence for <i>TV Guide</i> but no actual TV.
 He is weird and prickly but only gives off good vibes.

 Their first night in Santa Carla, Michael and Sam go to a concert on the pier.
 Hooo buddy, this concert.
 It features a very oiled man who sings and plays the saxophone.
 He is wearing nothing but leggings(?), a leather jock/belt thing, a ponytail, and an industrial chain wrapped around his neck several times like a scarf.